 - Low back pain

-- Pain in the buttocks that extends to the thighs or legs
+- Pain in your buttocks that extends to your thighs or legs

 How is lumbar spinal stenosis diagnosed?

 Your healthcare provider will ask about your symptoms and when they started.
 He or she will ask if you have any medical conditions.
 Your provider may ask you to lift, bend, walk, sit, or reach.
 An x-ray, MRI or a CT may show problems in your spine that are causing spinal stenosis.
 You may be given contrast liquid to help the spine show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is lumbar spinal stenosis treated?

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.